vapurohit26-vp/secure-web-development-CA/README.md

 - Employees can:
 - Create and manage only their own tasks.
 - All POST forms include a CSRF hidden field; a missing or invalid token results in a 400 response and is logged.
-- Sessions expire after inactivity or lifetime limits, requiring re-authentication.[web:1][web:7]
+- Sessions expire after inactivity or lifetime limits, requiring re-authentication.

 ---